-The City of Brno municipality is extending the waste collection fee to all residents – including foreigners – who stay here longer than three months.
+The City of Brno municipality has extanded the waste collection fee to all residents – including foreigners – who stay here longer than three months.
 The decision is in accordance with Act no. 174/2012, which came into effect on 1.1.2013.

 The responsibility to pay the fee is placed on individual residents, not your landlord / property owner.
-If you agreed that utilities are included in your rent, ask your landlord if he/she has paid it in full (it was raised this year).
+If you agreed that utilities are included in your rent, ask your landlord if he/she has paid it in full.
 If not, you can follow the easy instructions below.
 You have to pay the fee before May 31st or within 15 days after the date of commencement of the the waste collection fee duty (ie. three months after your arrival).

-As for the final line of the form: Datum vzniku poplatkove povinnosti – Date of the commencement – fill in 1.1.2013 or date of your arrival + 3 months.
+As for the final line of the form: Datum vzniku poplatkove povinnosti – Date of the commencement – fill in the date of your arrival + 3 months.
 You are not obliged to pay for the first three months.